MSD-IRIMAS/COCALITE/README.md

 ## Contributing
 Contributions are welcome!
 Please submit issues, pull requests, or suggestions.
 Ensure that contributions align with the project's goals.

+## ACKNOWLEDGMENT

+This work was supported by the ANR DELEGATION project (grant ANR-21-CE23-0014) of the French Agence Nationale de la Recherche.
+The authors would like to acknowledge the High Performance Computing Center of the University of Strasbourg for supporting this work by providing scientific support and access to computing resources.
+Part of the computing resources were funded by the Equipex Equip@Meso project (Programme Investissements d’Avenir) and the CPER Alsacalcul/Big Data.
+The authors would also like to thank the creators and providers of the UCR Archive.